A childhood dream.

 So we did.
 We sat, listened, and slowly introduced ourselves.
 We were entrusted with names and stories, because these are among the most powerful things a community can share.

-We are building this space with humility, acknowledging the painful past that the soil whispers to us, and hope to be of service to its fearless leader, our beloved Datú Arayan, that is transforming the future of this land and community.
+We are building this space with humility, acknowledging the painful past that the soil whispers to us.

-For those who seek refuge, but know to give reverence to their dwelling.
+Who seek refuge, but know to give reverence to their dwelling.

-For those who have been burdened by the weight of today's expectations and still choose to be conscious.
+Who have been burdened by the weight of today's expectations and still choose to be conscious.

-For those who understand that the past, present, and future are all held in a continuum.
+Who understand that the past, present, and future are all held in a continuum.

 They begin as buds or saplings.